 Business: Any trade, calling, profession, or occupation, which regularly provides goods and/or services within the corporate limits of the City of Ellsworth.

+Cannabis: Cannabis means the leaves, stems, flowers and seeds of a cannabis plant, whether growing or not.
+“Cannabis” includes cannabis concentrate but does not include hemp as defined in 28-B M.R.S.A. § 102-A or a cannabis product.

 Cardholder, Qualified Patient (medical cannabis): Cardholder means a registered patient or a registered primary caregiver who has been issued and possesses a valid registry identification card.